 One area of business building and product development is predicting the success of the product, before launch.
 This is one area everyone tries to get as accurate as possible, in search of the one unifying metric to unite all and predict accurate success trends.
 Methodologies such as the lean startup approach aim to ensure as accurate a product success rating as possible, by approaching the project from a customer-centric point of view (if you build what they want, they will come).
 Now that we’ve discussed how to get customer feedback, lets discuss how we make use of this feedback in our approach to product planning.

 One of the most complex (and sometimes cumbersome) tasks within scaling a lean startup is to get feedback from your customers.
 During the early stages when customers are few and far between, this process is easier.
 Down the line, as you scale, the process can become tricky to manage.
-Today, I’d like to run through […]

 Looking back, I have fond memories of the “early days of the internet” (well, as we see them now, anyways) where I’d get home from school, hop onto the computer and chat using IRC (Internet Relay Chat), mostly with others I’d seen at school not an hour or two earlier that day.
 While at the time this seemed somewhat run of the mill, I got to thinking about how this kind of interaction influenced how I communicate online and via text in general.

 Building a new product or business is a really exciting process.
 There is no feeling quite like the feeling of seeing an idea through to it’s final product.
 What many founders forget to consider is the day after launch day.
 The business needs to sustain itself, at the very least to cover the upfront setup and production costs.

 We’ve recently had some landscaping done, at home.
 While the end result is absolutely beautiful, there is one aspect of the project which didn’t sit too well with me.
 While working from home, I’m aware of all of the goings on with the landscaping, can view the progress day to day and can also hear the project lead bossing her team around.
 I use the term “bossing” as my personal interpretation of how the project was handled.
 This got me thinking about project management and what the project manager cares more about; the journey or the outcome.

 As you all know, I love listening to podcasts and being creative.
 Listening to the myriad of podcasts that I do, I find concepts from one podcast often apply to the field discussed in one of the others.
 While listening to a podcast on trading card game design, the topic of communications theory and game design came up.
 I followed up by reading the related article by the podcast host, which sparked off an interesting thought process for me, around how communications theory helps to plug holes within product design.
 Here’s how I feel this applies.

 In the fast-paced, notification-driven, world we live in, it’s very easy to get whipped up in the “speed of the things”.
 We’re constantly after faster internet speeds, faster cars, hacks to improve our lives and save us a few moments here or there.